lul29/Phys212/review-material-week-14.md

 * Similarly the magnetic flux on the right hand side of Faraday's law is the flux that goes through the area bounded by the "amperian" curve.

 <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2">
 The equations look very similar.
-Remember that in magnetism, we have never seen a magnetic charge, we will only see dipole.
-If there existed magnetic charges in the Universe and these charges were to move to create a "magnetic current", we would expect a term like <lrn-math>\mu_o I_{magnetic}  </lrn-math> on the right-hand side of Faraday's law.
+Remember that in magnetism, we do not have magnetic charges, we only see dipoles.
+If there was magnetic charges in the Universe and these charges were to move to create a "magnetic current", we would expect a term like <lrn-math>\mu_o I_{magnetic}  </lrn-math> on the right-hand side of Faraday's law.
 We have never seen such charges so it make sense that this terms is not there.
 </lrndesign-sidenote>

 <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2">